kilfour/SOFG-Mods/README.md

 Petition the order, in order to become it's vessel, it's prophet.
 Requires 10 Witches Power.
 The ritual needs to be started at a coven or temple and the witch can not already be a prophet.

+### Repurpose the Dead ###

+Claim a fallen soul for your own.
+Increases you recruitement points by 1.
+Costs 50 Power.
+Only available in a location with a human soul.